clever-junior/ruby-study/README.md

 Ruby study is a repository with random methods and tricks to study the language

-You can fork or clone the repository and play with the challenges, be my guest to create you challenges!
+You can fork or clone the repository and play with the challenges, be my guest to create your challenges!

 ## Clone the repository